Bathory (band): Thrash metal years (mid to late 1990s)

-Viking metal years (1990s–2000s)
+Transitional and return to Viking metal (2000s)

-After Blood Fire Death, the band shed its early black metal style.
-Their fifth album, Hammerheart (1990), was the first "archetypical [sic] Viking metal album".
-This was said to have been influenced by the American power metal band Manowar, although Quorthon described this rumour as "another total misconception", but admitted that "heavy Manowar beat seemed to perfectly suit my new ideas for lyrics at the time".
-A music video was made for the song "One Rode to Asa Bay".
-The style of Hammerheart was continued on Twilight of the Gods (1991) and Blood on Ice (recorded in 1989 but completed in 1996).

-With Requiem (1994) and Octagon (1995), Bathory changed style once more, this time turning to retro-thrash in the vein of 1980s Bay Area thrash bands.
-However, the 2001 release Destroyer of Worlds was a transitional release that led to a full return to the Viking metal style with the releases of Nordland I (2002) and Nordland II (2003).
+The 2001 release Destroyer of Worlds was a transitional album.
+Quorthon remarked in a 2003 interview that the album was "a mistake", as people did not anticipate the band's new direction, singing about "Harley Davidsons [and] ice hockey."
+The album's poor reception led to a return to Viking metal with the releases of Nordland I (2002) and Nordland II (2003).

 Quorthon's death

 In June 2004, Quorthon was found dead in his home, apparently due to heart failure.
-On 3 June 2006, Black Mark Production released a box set in tribute to Quorthon, containing three CDs of his favorite Bathory and Quorthon songs, a 176-page booklet, a DVD with his long-form video for "One Rode to Asa Bay", an interview and some rare promo footage and a poster.
+On 3 June 2006, Black Mark Production released a box set in tribute to Quorthon, containing "three CDs, one DVD, a book and a poster."

 Several Bathory tribute albums have been compiled by black metal artists, such as In Conspiracy with Satan – A Tribute to Bathory and Voices from Valhalla – A Tribute to Bathory.
-In August 2004, several members of the Norwegian black metal scene gathered to perform Bathory songs in a set titled A Tribute to Quorthon at the Hole in the Sky festival in Bergen, Norway.
+In August 2004, several members of the Norwegian black metal scene performed Bathory songs in a set titled A Tribute to Quorthon at the Hole in the Sky festival in Bergen, Norway.
 The lineup included Abbath (Immortal), Apollyon (Aura Noir), Faust and Samoth (Emperor and Zyklon), Gaahl (Gorgoroth), Grutle Kjellson and Ivar Bjørnson (Enslaved), Nocturno Culto (Darkthrone) and Satyr (Satyricon).